overleaf/toolkit/doc/configuration.md

 Note that changes to the configuration files will not be automatically applied to existing containers, even if the container is stopped and restarted (with `bin/stop` and `bin/start`).
-To apply the changes, run `bin/up`, and `docker-compose` will automatically apply the configuration changes to a new container.
+To apply the changes, run `bin/up`, and `compose` will automatically apply the configuration changes to a new container.
 (Or, run `bin/up -d`, if you prefer to not attach to the docker logs)